 So, Why Use the Domed Blackout Method?

-Under the weight for too long, the plants will not recover and grow very irregularly or, in some cases, die under the constant pressure.
+Under the weight for too long, the plants will not recover and grow irregularly or, in some cases, die under the constant pressure.

 The Amaranth in the photo below did not recover from the weighted blackout method.
 They didn’t grow straight even after being placed under the lights.

-The microgreens grow but are hard or impossible to harvest.
+Microgreens that start as this will grow but are hard or impossible to harvest.

-Besides Amaranth, many mustards also have thin stems and grow better using the domed blackout method instead of the weighted method.
+Besides Amaranth, many mustards have thin stems and grow better using the domed blackout method instead of the weighted method.